ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 ## Procedure to delete Caveonix RiskForesight licenses
 {: #caveonix_license_managing_procedure-delete}

+Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license originally associated with the service.
+However, you need to manually delete any other unwanted licenses from the Caveonix RiskForesight Licenses table on the Resources page in the IBM Cloud for VMware Solutions console.

-Deleting a Caveonix RiskForesight license does not delete the Caveonix RiskForesight service that is installed on a vCenter Server® instance.
-To delete the service, you must do so in the {{site.data.keyword.vmwaresolutions_full}} console.
+To delete the Caveonix RiskForesight service, you must do so in the {{site.data.keyword.vmwaresolutions_full}} console.
 For more information, see [Procedure to delete services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-removing-procedure).
-{:note:}
+{:note}

 1. Click **Resources** from the left navigation pane.
 2. Scroll down to the **Caveonix RiskForesight Licenses** table and find the license to delete.